 How should I store and serve my kombucha?

 Because our kombucha is unpasteurised, it is living and biologically active.
 Yeasts are temperature sensitive and if exposed to warm or hot temperatures, the fermentation process continues and carbon dioxide will build up quickly resulting in excess carbonation.
 That's why it's best to keep your kombucha in the fridge, because the yeast will be less active and it's important too, to ensure that the quality of our kombucha remains consistent and compliant.
 It also tastes better too, we like it over a glass of ice or as a mixer.
 For example, take a look at some kombucha cocktail recipe ideas over on the blog.

 Fermentation is a metabolic process that converts sugar to acids, gases or alcohol.
 It usually happens in oxygen-free conditions, creating desirable microorganisms which often carry incredible health benefits.
 Besides kombucha, other fermented foods include soy sauce, tempeh, miso, some cheeses, kimchi, sauerkraut and vinegar.

-Kombucha is probiotic-rich and full of various enzymes and beneficial amino acids and antioxidants.
-We do not pasteurise because doing so would kill the probiotics and de-nature the enzymes.
+Kombucha is rich in naturally-occurring probiotics, enzymes and beneficial antioxidants.
+We do not pasteurise because doing so would kill the good stuff that makes kombucha so unique and beneficial!

 how much sugar is in a bottle of kombucha?